openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

 it is recommended to set up static shapes (when all dimensions are fully defined) for the inputs.
 Doing it at this stage, instead of during inference in runtime, can be beneficial in terms of performance and memory consumption.
 To set up static shapes, Model Optimizer provides the `--input_shape` parameter.
-The same functionality is also available in runtime via `reshape` method.
-For more information refer to the [Changing input shapes](../../../OV_Runtime_UG/ShapeInference.md) guide.
+For more information on input shapes under runtime, refer to the [Changing input shapes](../../../OV_Runtime_UG/ShapeInference.md) guide.
 To learn more about dynamic shapes in runtime, refer to the [Dynamic Shapes](../../../OV_Runtime_UG/ov_dynamic_shapes.md) guide.

 The OpenVINO Runtime API may present certain limitations in inferring models with undefined dimensions on some hardware.
 See the [Features support matrix](../../../OV_Runtime_UG/supported_plugins/Device_Plugins.md) for reference.
-In this case, the `--input_shape` parameter and the [reshape method](../../../OV_Runtime_UG/ShapeInference.md) can help resolve undefined dimensions.
+In this case, the `--input_shape` parameter and the [reshape method](../../../OV_Runtime_UG/ShapeInference.md) can help to resolve undefined dimensions.

 Sometimes, Model Optimizer is unable to convert models out-of-the-box (only the `--input_model` parameter is specified).
 Such problem can relate to models with inputs of undefined ranks and a case of cutting off parts of a model.
-In this case, input shapes must be specified explicitly by `--input_shape` parameter.
+In this case, input shapes must be specified explicitly with the `--input_shape` parameter.

-For example, run Model Optimizer for the TensorFlow MobileNet model with the single input and specify input shape `[2,300,300,3]`:
+For example, run Model Optimizer for the TensorFlow MobileNet model with the single input and specify the input shape of `[2,300,300,3]`:

 ```sh
 mo --input_model MobileNet.pb --input_shape [2,300,300,3]